vivaria/edisonrul.ing/docs/source/cards/elemental-hero-marine-neos.md

-# ELEMENTAL HERO MARINE NEOS
+# Elemental Hero Marine Neos

 *   This card's effect does not target.